rkdarst/scicomp/tut/git-advanced/git-advanced.rst

    modified it to work better for papers with figures, bibtex, etc.
    If something doesn't work right (which will happen sometimes), let me know.

+   A public release with installations instructions is at https://github.com/rkdarst/git-latexdiff.
+It hasn't been tested much on other systems!